lucasconstantino/next-cache-tags/README.md

 ##### B) `revalidate` on `getStaticProps`:

-The [`revalidate`](https://nextjs.org/docs/api-reference/data-fetching/get-static-props#revalidate) return value of `getStaticProps` determines the amount in seconds after which the page will be re-generated.
+The [`revalidate`](https://nextjs.org/docs/api-reference/data-fetching/get-static-props#revalidate) return property from `getStaticProps` functions determine the amount in seconds after which the page will be re-generated.
 That's generally a great solution for data that doesn't change often, such as blog pages, etc.

 > Keep in mind that this setting works using `stale-while-revalidate`, meaning that past the number of seconds set here, the first request will _trigger_ a rebuild, while still returning the stale output.
 Only subsequent requests will benefit from the revalidation.

 #### 3. On-demand Revalidation

-Since Next.js 12.1 [introduced on-demand Incremental Static Regeneration](https://nextjs.org/blog/next-12-1#on-demand-incremental-static-regeneration-beta), it's now possible to actively rebuild prerendered pages from API Routes.
-Usually, this means that your data source – a CMS, for instance – will dispatch a request to an API Route in your system, sending as payload some information on the change made to the data, and your API Route will trigger a rebuild to any page that may have being affected by that change.
+Since Next.js 12.1 [introduced on-demand Incremental Static Regeneration](https://nextjs.org/blog/next-12-1#on-demand-incremental-static-regeneration-beta), it's now possible to actively rebuild prerendered pages.
+This is done using the `res.revalidate` method inside API Route handlers.
+Usually, this means that your data store – a CMS, for instance – will dispatch a request to an API Route in your system (aka a "webhook"), sending as payload some information about the change made to the data, and your API Route will trigger a rebuild to any page that may have being affected by that change.

 </details>

 ## The problem

-This is a pretty complex thing to achieve.
-When you have an ecommerce, for instance, it might be very easy to determine that a product page should be rebuild when the product's price get's updated on your store, but what about other pages where this product might also be shown, such as listing pages, or even other product pages in a "related product" session?
+Definiting the exact pages that need rebuild upon specific data changes is a pretty complex thing to do.
+When you have an ecommerce, for instance, it might be very hard to determine that a product page should be rebuild when the product's price gets updated on your store, but what about other pages where this product might also be shown, such as listing pages, or even other product pages in a "related product" session?

 ## The solution

-Although there are many ways to tackle this kind of problem, one of them has being widely adopted by CDNs and caching layers around: tagging the cached resource with tags that identify the source data used to generate the cache.
-Basically, the idea consists of creating a map of tags to cached resources, so that if some data changes, we can renew every single cached item that was originally generated using that data.
+Although there are many ways to tackle this kind of problem, one of them has being widely adopted by CDNs and caching layers such as reverse proxies: tagging the cached resource with tags that identify the source data used to generate the cache.
+Basically, the idea consists of creating a map of tags to cached resources, so that if some data changes, we can resolve which tags were affected, and thus renew every single cached item that was originally generated using that specific data.

 <details>
   <summary>Read more</summary>